vvlnote/vvlnote.github.io/_posts/2020-02-23-axios_or_fetch.markdown

 fetch() method defined on the window object, which you can use to perform requests.
 This method returns a Promise that you can use to retrieve the resposne of the request.  fetch() method is used instead of XMLHttpRequest, since it is a Promise-based.
-If you use .fetch() there is a 2-step process when handing JSON data.
-The first is to make the actual request and then the second  is to call the .json() method on the response.

 ### Set up
 #### Axios